 I purchased a Wild Card at a reserve a few months ago, but I haven’t received my card yet.
 What is the reason for the delay?

 It could be that your membership details are incomplete and that is why your card hasn’t been dispatched yet.
 Even if you purchased at a park or reserve, you still have to update your personal details online.
 We need the electronic record to be 100% accurate in order to send you your card.
-If any information is incomplete, your card will not be sent.
+If any information is incomplete, your card can not be sent.

 I purchased a Wild Card membership a few months ago, but I haven’t received any copies of Wild magazine.
 What could be the problem?

 Wild magazine is posted to all members who have purchased a Wild Card and have updated their personal details online.
 If you haven’t received the magazine, it could be that your postal address is incomplete or incorrect.
 Please verify your postal address online.

 Can a lost or stolen Wild Card be replaced?

 Yes.
 A replacement cost of R100 applies.
 Please contact us on 0861 GO WILD (0861 46 9453) to arrange for the replacement.

 If I forget to bring my Wild Card to a park or reserve and pay the daily conservation fee, can I mail in the receipt and a photocopy of my Wild Card to get a refund?